top of page

 Catalog and Web Designer

-Yoshida Park is an MFA graduate of SDSU in graphic design and book arts.
+Yoshida Park holds a BA in Art Practice from UC Berkeley and an MFA from San Diego State University in graphic design and book arts.
 She publishes her own editions of artist’s books under the imprint Evidence of the Hand Press, which can be found at www.evidenceofthehand.com.
-She also does custom bookbinding, design, and letterpress printing for clients, with a specialty in collaborating with other artists.
+She has taught book arts at SDSU and University of San Diego.
+In 2019, she co-published The Color System: Schemes for Life Enhancement with Brighton Press.

 The toughest guard dogs in town.